- Academic Affairs

-Injection drug use (IDU) was one of the earliest risk factors identified for acquisition of HIV infection and it remains an important risk in the United States, Eastern Europe (e.g. Russia), and some South Asian countries (e.g. Thailand).
-However, IDU is much less frequently recognized in sub-Saharan Africa, yet the true scope of this high risk behavior is not widely known.
+Injection drug use (IDU) was one of the earliest risk factors identified for acquisition of HIV infection and remains an important risk in the United States, Eastern Europe (e.g., Russia), and some South Asian countries (e.g., Thailand).
+However, IDU is much less frequently recognized in sub-Saharan Africa, yet the true scope of this high-risk behavior is not widely known.
 In Rwanda, no current data exists about the prevalence of this practice or associated risk factors.
 The main goal for this project is for students to work in an interprofessional and cross-cultural environment to make the first assessment of IDU practices in Rwanda.
-Data obtained from this pilot study is expected to inform the Rwanda national HIV program and lay the foundation for incorporating IDU questions into the next national HIV/AIDS Behavioral Surveillance Survey (BSS), which are carried out in 5-year intervals.
+Data obtained from this pilot study is expected to inform the Rwanda national HIV program and lay the foundation for incorporating IDU questions into the next national HIV/AIDS Behavioral Surveillance Survey (BSS), which is carried out in five-year intervals.
 Read more about the Rwanda 2018 project.

 Banjul, The Gambia